meteorlxy/vuepress-theme-meteorlxy/docs/_posts/2019-01-21-header-config-en.md

 The full path is similar to `.vuepress/public/assets/img/header-image-01.jpg`
 :::

-If you feel that the heights of the image is not appropriate, you can adjust it in `.vuepress/styles/palette.styl`:
+If you feel that the height of the image is not appropriate, you can adjust it in `.vuepress/styles/palette.styl`:

 ```styl {1}
 $bannerHeight ?= 12rem